innofactororg/bicep-action/README.md

 Each time a pull request is created or updated, the workflow will produce a [what-if](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-what-if) report and attach it to the pull request for easy review.

-After a manual review and approval, the workflow will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the code to Azure.
+Each time a pull request review is submitted, the workflow will check if it is approved, and if so, the workflow will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the code to Azure.

 ![Bicep workflow](images/deployment-action-flow.png)